junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — Placed on the Union Calendar, Calendar No. 95.
 - 2017-05-23 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-147.
 - 2017-05-23 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-147.
+- 2017-05-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.